hikaricamera/-deprecated-mobile/README.md

-*What is Hikari*
-Hikari believes that sharing is a virtue that helps everyone around us shoot amazing photos.
-Get referred, recommend Hikari to your friends, or shape photos shot with Hikari to earn points and purchase tons of fantastic lens, stickers and more inside the app!
+*Introduction*

+Hikari is a smart camera application that allows users to shape their photos with dedicated conventional filters and fantastic neural filters for free.